Knock their socks off with an awesome UXD presentation!

 The conference room was filled with thirty distinguished stakeholders representing various teams – product engineering, finance, marketing, customer success, and the directors.

 The attendees had been discussing the development and marketing of the revamped mobile app.
-It was time to review the new UI of this reinvigorated mobile app.
+It was time to review the new UX of this reinvigorated mobile app.

 Mike, the head of strategic design introduced the team working on the piece.
 Ravi had this ‘get noticed’ opportunity to present in front of Sara, the founder, and CEO of the company.
 Ravi had six years of experience as a UX designer, he was committed to the project from the word go and his line manager thought it best that Ravi drives the presentation.

-As one could see through the glass walls of the conference, the audience was immersed into the presentation, questions were asked, there were conversations on the side, but all seemed relevant to the purpose.
+As one could see through the glass walls of the conference, the audience was immersed in the presentation, questions were asked, and there were conversations on the side, but all seemed relevant to the purpose.
 The team walked out of the conference room an hour and a half later with a sense of victory.
-They got the green signal on the UI designs.
+They got the green signal on the UX designs.
 Mike stayed back with the larger group while the rest of the design team marched back to their workstations.

 The victors regrouped at the end of the day for a retrospective pit party in the office.
 Mike had some observations on the occurrences of the day; so that they could get better at this.

 Here’s what went right with the presentation.
-Some guidelines to a successful pitch –
+Some guidelines for a successful pitch –

-An Infographic on the guidelines to a successful pitch
+An Infographic on the guidelines to a successful UX design presentation

 References & Prototypes